CloudLabs-MOC/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_07_Lab1_Ex01_Deploy_Sentinel.md

 ### Task 3 : Configure data retention

+In this task, you will configure the data retention in the Log analytics workspace.

 1. In the Search bar of the Azure portal, type **Log Analytics (1)**, then select **Log Analytics workspaces (2)**.

    ![](../Media/l8e132.png)